chirag-singhal/ChatBot_PS-1/database_chatbot/Readme.md

 ## How to setup?

-Make sure you have **pip** installed.
-Open up the terminal and type -
+Make sure you have **pip** and mysql is installed.
+Change the database details in `settings.py` Open up the terminal and type -

     git clone https://github.com/chirag-singhal/ChatBot_PS-1.git
     cd ChatBot_PS-1